Akila-sri/capstone-project1/README.md

  2. Storage of data in MySQL database
  3. Based on Query, analysis of data from databases

-#Technologies used
+#Technologies
-  1.python
-  2.MySQL
-  3.streamlit
+ 1. python
+ 2. MySQL
+ 3. streamlit

 #Required libraries

-import pandas as pd
+1. import pandas as pd
-from googleapiclient.discovery import build import streamlit as st import datetime import mysql.connector import isodate
+2. from googleapiclient.discovery import build
+3. import streamlit as st
+4. import datetime
+5. import mysql.connector
+6. import isodate